luigicaputi/luigicaputi.github.io/_pages/about.md

 <p class=bold><h2>Recent and upcoming conferences:</h2></p>

+<a href="https://sites.google.com/view/multiple-perspectives-on-hh"> Multiple perspectives on Hochschild cohomology</a>, Padova, May 28-29 2026.

 <a href="https://progetto-itaca.github.io/ItaCa-25/"> 6th ItaCa Workshop</a>, Milano, December 22-23 2025.

 <a href="https://sites.google.com/uniroma1.it/caremath/home-page"> CARE</a>: Collaborations in  Algebra, Representation theory and Ethics, Lyon, October 27-31 2025.